 Top Issues for Nurses during the 2020 Election

-- COVID 19- This pandemic has shown the need for evidenced based guidelines, a clear plan for resources, and has underscored the value of healthcare providers.
+- COVID-19: This pandemic has shown the need for evidence-based guidelines, a clear plan for resources and has underscored the value of healthcare providers.
 The ANA recognizes four topics of importance regarding the coronavirus pandemic.

-- Licensure/Professional Development- Calls attention to expanding licensure across lines and advocating for smoother transition of graduating students into the workforce.
+- Licensure/Professional Development: Calls attention to expanding licensure across lines and advocating for a smoother transition of graduating students into the workforce.

-- Safe Staffing- Adequate staffing can make a huge impact on patient safety and national patient safety goals.
-The ANA points out the importance of orientation to each unit a nurse must work on, and is pushing for a way to report violations in staffing to Health and Human Services.
-The Association also supports whistleblower protection and public report of facility staffing patterns.
+- Safe Staffing: Adequate staffing can make a huge impact on patient safety and national patient safety goals.
+The ANA points out the importance of orientation to each unit a nurse must work on and is pushing for a way to report violations in staffing to Health and Human Services.
+The Association also supports whistleblower protection and public reports of facility staffing patterns.

-- Opioid Epidemic- According to the ANA 10.3 million people misused their opioid prescriptions in 2018.
-This is an alarming number, and unfortunately nurses have witnessed the repercussions of this epidemic first hand.
+- Opioid Epidemic: According to the National Institute on Drug Abuse, deaths due to drug overdoses involving prescription opioids increased from 3,442 in 1999 to 17,029 in 2017.
+This number is alarming, and unfortunately, nurses have witnessed the repercussions of this epidemic firsthand.
 There are bills in the House and Senate (H.R.
 2482 and S.2074) that seek to tackle issues in treating patients suffering from opioid addiction.